CelestianGC/FG--AD-D-Rules-Core-Importer/readme.md

 HTML files for the DMG will also cause the *_items.xml to be created.
 These are magic items it found.

 HTML files for the PHB will also cause the *_skills.xml to be created.
 These are skills the script found.

+Both the *_items.xml and _skills.xml files are similar to the others.
+To add them copy/paste the contents into the campaign file "db.xml" within <skills> or <item> xml blocks.

 More documentation to follow.